-Learn this rhythm (listen to this recording for help!).
+Learn this rhythm.
 As you say it, pat your knees alternating right and left, starting with the right as shown.

 Now watch the video and tap along with the timpani!
 This is tricky at times but lots of fun and the music really is brilliant.
 The rhythm keeps repeating, sometimes once, sometimes in pairs, sometimes in different parts of the bar, and it gets quite fast in the middle, but it’s the only pattern the timpani play until… when?
 Can you hear when it comes back?
 How many times does it happen at the end?